jTzipi/Modules/README.md

 # Modules
 Modules used by other projects

-Java library for usefull modules.
+Java library for useful modules.

 ### Planned
 - io : Common IO related methods